 Homemade vanilla extract made with premium vanilla beans and alcohol, shown with split vanilla pods and a glass bottle on a neutral background.

 If you’re making homemade vanilla extract, the alcohol you choose matters more than most people realize.
-The right alcohol extracts vanilla flavor efficiently while letting the beans shine — the wrong one can overpower, mute, or even ruin your extract.
+The right alcohol extracts vanilla flavor efficiently while letting the beans shine — the wrong one can overpower, mute, or even flatten the final extract.

-In this guide, we’ll break down the best alcohol for vanilla extract, compare popular options like vodka, rum, and bourbon, and explain which alcohols you should never use.
+In this guide, we’ll break down the best alcohol for vanilla extract, compare vodka, rum, and bourbon, and explain which alcohols you should never use.

 Why Alcohol Choice Matters for Vanilla Extract

-Vanilla flavor compounds are alcohol-soluble, which means alcohol is what pulls aroma, flavor, and complexity out of the vanilla beans over time.
+Vanilla’s most important flavor compounds are alcohol-soluble.
+This means the alcohol is what pulls aroma, flavor, and complexity out of the vanilla beans over time.

 The alcohol you choose affects: